xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/General/resolution.md

 However, the benefits of higher resolution can be worth the extra processing power.
 Images and displays with higher resolution will look sharper and more detailed.

-Here is a table that summarizes the different types of resolution:

 |Type of Resolution|Definition|Measurement|
 |---|---|---|
 |Display Resolution|The number of pixels that a display can show at once|Pixels per inch (PPI)|